The History of Atlanta Kick, Operation Boot Camp and AK CrossFit

 AK CrossFit Opens

 In January 2010, Jeff, Heidi and Ali decided to open a CrossFit affiliate.
-We felt that adding CrossFit to our offerings would be an excellent compliment to our existing clients and to serve a different need that was currently unmet in the fitness community.
+We felt that adding CrossFit to our offerings would be an excellent complement to our existing clients and to serve a different need that was currently unmet in the fitness community.

 By adding our personal style and expertise with fitness beginners we hope that our AK CrossFit program will deliver results to clients who wish to become stronger, leaner and who may enjoy a bit of competition in their workout programs.